 The Government has published specific guidance on how public procurement will change following the UK’s withdrawal from the EU.

 Under the terms of the Withdrawal Agreement, EU citizens can continue to move to the UK to live and work until 31 December 2020.
 Following this, the government intends to introduce a new skills-based immigration system, and has published its proposals for how this would operate in its Immigration White Paper.

 In the event of a no-deal, the Government have announced plans to introduce a new European Temporary Leave to Remain which will cover the period between the UK leaving the EU, and the new skills based immigration system being in place.

-In the event of a no-deal there are potential impacts on international transfers of personal data, or for data hosted in the EEA.
+There are potential impacts on international transfers of personal data, or for data hosted in the EEA.
 The ICO provides guidance on its website.
 Transfers of data to the EEA will continue to be permitted.